zivawernick/CALMe/src/nlp/uselite_arch.md

 - [ ] New files are created for USE Lite utilities
 - [ ] Dependencies are added without modifying existing ones
 - [ ] Build process is enhanced without breaking existing build
+- [ ] Compromise.js dependency is removed and replaced with USE Lite
+- [ ] All linguistic analysis is handled by USE Lite and custom patterns
+- [ ] Descriptive errors returned instead of hardcoded assumptions
+- [ ] No system-derived behavior divorced from user input

 **The goal is to enhance the current development with USE Lite, not replace it.**